My name is Frieda and I love to eat bread.

 Sigh.
 Me and my bread dough go back aways.
 I started with Dinner Rolls and soon I became the designated roll maker every Thanksgiving.
 I started a brief affair with Wheat Bread.
 We broke up when my beloved Kitchen Aid caught on fire and my loaf turned into an adobe brick, smashing into a bazillion pieces when I threw it on the floor.
 I rebounded to White Bread, vowing never again to handle Wheat Bread dough again.
 My sweet mother suggested giving Half White, Half Wheat Bread a chance.
 We started out as friends and our relationship has bloomed to a whole 'nother level.

 Since I can't be in your kitchen guiding you every step of the way, it's my goal to show you how to make bread and other yummy comfort foods, step by step, and learn some tips along the way.
 A tip?
 Practice, practice, practice.
 Never give up.
 Surrender to the intoxicating aroma of a freshly baked loaf of bread, crusty roll, or savory breadstick.
-I jumped into the Blogosphere with two feet and the rest is history.
 I enjoy every step of the way, and I hope you do, too.